Capernaum, its synagogues and other sites of Christian interest

 Bethsaida in the Jordan Park (see Family time in Jordan Park)

 The Bethsaida Trail is one section of the Jordan Park.
 The first part of this trail is circular, is directed to Christian groups, and takes about 25 minutes.
-One can also do the entire trail which is about 2 Km and takes about 45 minutes.
+You can also do the entire trail which is about 2 Km and takes about 45 minutes.
 It is not circular and you will need to return to wherever your car or family is located.

 The Yigal Allon Center at Ginosar (see also the page The Yigal Allon Center on this website)